alexandramilliron/Take-a-Walk/README.md

 ![](restinfo.gif)

-Finally, the user also has access to all of the restaurants and trails stored in the database, sorted by state (for now).
-This page also routes to the components that provide additional information.
+The user has access to all of the restaurants and trails stored in the database sorted by state (for now).
+This page displays the aggregated ratings from all users.
+Finally, these pages also route to the components that provide additional information.

 ![](allrestaurants.gif)